Skip to main content

 forwarding.
 A resource-aware prefix-SID in an NRP can be associated

-with the set of network resources allocated to this NRP on each
+with the set of network resources allocated to this NRP on all

-involved network node and link.
-Thus, the prefix-SIDs can be used to
+involved network nodes and links.
+Thus, the prefix-SIDs can be used

-nodes to steer traffic into the set of local network resources
+nodes to steer traffic using the set of local network resources

 allocated to the NRP.